delliott0000/PyDoorBuilder/API/HTTP/Common.md

 This will be clarified on a per-endpoint basis.
 Some endpoints don't enforce any of these requirements, such as `/auth/login`.

-## Ratelimits
+## Rate Limits
 Every endpoint is rate limited.
-Ratelimits can be applied per endpoint, per `Token`, per `User` or per IP address.
-Exact ratelimits are not published in this documentation.
+Rate limits can be applied per endpoint, per `Token`, per `User` or per IP address.
+Exact rate limits are not published in this documentation.

 If a request is rate limited, the API will return `429 Too Many Requests`.